 Diane Biondi Mukkala

 Diane brings three decades of experience and a unique perspective to her work, having served in many different leadership roles in corporations, boards and associations.
 Diane is a coach and advisor to leaders and consultants regarding strategic issues and leadership style.
-She has done extensive coaching and consulting in the United States and globally on leadership development, strategic planning and implementation, process improvement, team building, union management relations and managing the people and systems side of mergers and reorganizations.
-Diane’s strong process design and facilitation skills enable her to effectively and efficiently move leaders and groups toward accomplishing their purpose.
-Her clients include a variety of public and private sector organizations from manufacturing to government agencies.
+She has done extensive coaching and consulting in the United States and globally on leadership development, strategic planning and implementation, process improvement, team building, union management relations.
+Diane’s strong process design and facilitation skills enable her to effectively move leaders and groups toward accomplishing their purpose.
+Diane is also a team coach for the University of Michigan Tauber Institute for Global Operations.

 Diane served as the first woman Vice President and Executive Board Member for the International Federation of Automotive Engineering Societies (FISITA) representing 30 countries.
-She is a member of P.E.O.
-Chapter G in Ann Arbor.
-She volunteers her services at her church and provides consulting for non-profit organizations.
+She is the President of the 5th Corner Teen Center Board in Saline and the Philanthropy Chairperson for the Philanthropic Educational Organization in Ann Arbor.
 Her strong interest in community service leads her to working on various community initiatives.

 Business Educator, Trainer